marcocavanna/react-app-router/README.md

   </p>
 </p>

-The React AppRouter module is a series of components built on top of react-router-dom [react-router-dom] library.
+The React AppRouter module is a series of components built on top of [react-router-dom] library.

 I've written this library to easy manage routing for auth based app, enforcing route by checking the user auth state and easily manage loading state while performing actions (like loading the client, the initial user data before app start, and so on).